Saturday, September 13, 2025

 The Counselor’s Word Wall also generated some great discussions about whether I had put a word in the correct category or if a word describing an emotion could have more that one meaning.
 Amazing conversations in individual counseling have been generated just by having the Counselor’s Word Wall for students to reference.
 When I see students looking off to the side I’ve asked, “What are you doing?”
 And they reply, “I’m looking for the right word.”
 And I think, "AWESOME!"
 I know we are making progress!

-Individual counseling questions and the The Counselor's Word Wall
+Individual counseling questions and The Counselor's Word Wall

 "Which category describes how you are feeling?"